 Not so with Seville Cathedral.

 Seville Cathedral was built as a monument to Christian glory.
-Not only does its vast proportions justify a visit in their own right, but its history and artistic treasures place it in a league of its own.
+Not only does its vast proportions justify a visit in its own right, but its history and artistic treasures place it in a league of its own.